AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/security/enhanced-authentication-1.0.md

    This email might be in your spam folder.

-## Log in to Workfront with the Enhanced Authentication experience configured
+## Log in to Workfront with the Enhanced Authentication experience configured {#log-in-to-workfront-with-the-enhanced-authentication-experience-configured}

 >[!NOTE]
 >